ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 Two hardware trends are driving modern machine learning.
 The first is the use of **graphics processing units (GPUs)** and the second is the increased **availability** of computing power.

 In the early 2000's computer scientists innovated the use of graphics cards designed for gamers for machine learning.
-GPUs gave massive descreases in training times - reducing them from months to days.
-Rendering graphics involves matrix multiplication, which GPUs are optimized for.
-Matrix multiplication is also the operation that is used in training neural networks.
+GPUs were optimized to perform matrix multiplication - exactly the operation used in neural networks.
+A GPU allows a massive speedup in machine learning training time by allowing vectorized and parallel mathematics.

 This speed up is important. **Most of our understanding of machine learning is empirical**.
 This knowledge is built up faster by reducing the training time of machine learning models.

-The second trend is the availability of computing power - also known as cloud computing.
+The second trend is the availability of computing power on the cloud.
 The cloud gives access to computation and data storage at scale on a variable cost basis.
 Platforms such as Amazon Web Services or Google Cloud allow on-demand access to a large amount of GPU-enabled computing power with cheap data storage alongside it.
 Researchers can eaisly run multiple experiments for a number of different hyperparameters, or train models distributed over multiple machines.

 This access to computing power works both vertically within large technology companies and for smaller companies.
 Access allows more companies to build machine learning products.
 It enables the balance sheet benefit of shifting a capital expense (building data centres) into an operating expense.